-Crystal meth abuse and addiction cause behavioral changes that range from mild to intense, depending on the length of the addiction and abuse.
-Here are some of the initial behavioral signs of crystal methamphetamine abuse:
+Crystal meth addiction and abuse can cause behavioral changes that range from mild to intense.
+Here are some of the initial behavioral signs of crystal meth abuse:

-Because crystal meth is a stimulant, people often experience high highs and low lows.
-Mood swings can range from anxiety to erratic and unpredictable behavior to exhaustion after the drug wears off.
+Crystal meth use creates high highs, and low lows as the levels of the drug vary in a person’s system.
+Mood swings can range from euphoria to anxiety to anger, and then to depression and exhaustion after the drug wears off.

-Crystal meth abuse causes individuals to become incredibly hostile.
-This leads to violent outbursts and often extreme consequences.
+The effects of crystal meth can cause users to become incredibly hostile.
+This leads to violent outbursts towards others and themselves often with extreme consequences.

 Long-term Behavioral Signs

-Crystal meth causes psychosis and symptoms that are similar to schizophrenia.
-Crystal meth psychosis is characterized by paranoia and hallucinations that are both visual and auditory, including “crank bugs” which are a tactile hallucination of bugs crawling underneath the skin (CESAR).
-A person will often pick at his or her skin because of this, causing sores.
+Crystal meth can cause psychosis and symptoms that are similar to schizophrenia.
+Crystal meth psychosis is characterized by paranoia and hallucinations that are both visual and auditory.
+This can include “crank bugs” which are a tactile hallucination of bugs crawling underneath the skin.
+Users will often scratch and pick obsessively at their skin.

 Brain function disturbances

-People who use crystal meth chronically experience changes in the brain, making them behave differently than they did before the drug abuse.
-They have issues with cognitive thought and emotional response which is very difficult for the people who know them well.
+People who are addicted to crystal meth experience changes in the brain, making them behave differently.
+They have issues with cognitive thought and emotional response which can be very upsetting for their loved ones.

 Some of these neurological changes can persist for months or years after stopping crystal meth use.
 However, with professional help, recovery from crystal meth addiction is possible.
 It should also be noted that along with behavioral, physical signs of crystal meth abuse will exist.

 If you believe that someone has a problem with crystal meth addiction, you should seek out an addiction specialist.
 Contact an addiction treatment center to get a clearer grasp on treatment options for crystal meth addiction.